Your Software Development Kit is the Key to Build Better Products

 Software development kits also include documentation, best practices, and installation support that provide valuable context for your team to quickly implement a solution using the provided tools.
 And an SDK’s tools and instructions scale as your team grows, making new hire onboarding and education less complicated.

 Ease of use also makes for a better overall development experience for your team.
 When it’s easy to integrate new tools, you create continuous value for customers and save time executing individual tasks.
 In the long run, that increases developer buy-in for projects and frees up time that could otherwise cause bottlenecks or delay your release.

 How to Choose the Right Software Development Kit for Your Team

-In that way, choosing the best SDK for your team involves many of the same considerations as other build vs. buy decisions.
+Choosing the best SDK for your team involves many of the same considerations as other build vs. buy decisions.
 When you’re able to make the right choice, you can easily maximize the value of your new SDK throughout the product development process.

 That’s why it’s important to begin the process of choosing an SDK by speaking with your developers.
-Getting their feedback on the current state of your technology helps you collectively identify any areas for improvement to both processes and existing tools.
+Get their feedback on the current state of your technology to collectively identify any areas for improvement for both processes and existing tools.

 The software development kit you choose has to include all of the tools or features you need without costing your business more money than it’s worth.

 Perceived Strain of Installation on Your Team

 Choosing the wrong SDK can actually take away from your team’s ability to execute on their work.
 Any unused features will add to your tech debt and require developers to spend additional time working around something they’re ultimately not going to use.